Digital Signage Software in the cloud – What Are the Pros and Cons?

 Redundancy, security, speed, and fallback are all factors a provider has to take into consideration.
-Naturally, when a provider first offers their cloud-based software, these factors would be at their lowest level.
+Naturally, when a provider first offers their digital signage software in the cloud, these factors would be at their lowest level.
 Low redundancy, security at minimum, inadequate response times, and most likely no fallback.
 Learning from mistakes, money flow, and smarter people change all this, offering cloud-based software with no downtime, super high security, excellent response times, and no matter where, in the world, you have access.

 Other factors are server capacity, databases, and backups – these are factors controlled and engineered by the developers of the software.
 The developers have to make sure they allocate enough server resources, databases, and run backups on the fly.

 Optimally, you plan for sites around the world, to make sure that if one server site is compromised, another will take over.
 Response times are another great advantage when you plan sites around the world (Response time, means the time it takes to send one data package from the user’s computer to the server site and back, and the longer it is the worse the experience for the user).
 Solving this, or avoiding long response times, requires sites in different continents.
 For example, having sites in both North America, Europe, and Asia will ensure users in those continents to have low response times and a happy experience.

 The recipe is of course different for each software provider depending on need, protocols, abilities, and also financial situation.

 Why are some corporations still looking at on-premise software?

 There can be several reasons why a corporation would prefer an on-premise software solution.
 Financial institutions are one industry that very frequently chooses an on-premise solution and the main reason, from their perspective, is security.